OBiLab/NGSEvolBio/Projects/02-Project-02_sum.md

 ![pdg](img/pdg.png)

-Follow the instruction to upload the `.vcf` and convert it.
+Follow the instructions to upload the `.vcf` and convert it.
 If all worked, this operation will generate a `.fasta`  file in your work directory

 ```
 ls